akpw/mktxp/README.md

 /user group add name=mktxp_group policy=api,read
 /user add name=mktxp_user group=mktxp_group password=mktxp_user_password
 ```

+## Mikrotik Device Config
-Now put these user credentials in the above configurtation file, and at that point should already be able to check your success. \
+Now let's put these user credentials in the above configuration file, and at that point we should already be able to check our success. \
-Since MKTXP can print selected metrics directly on the command line, we can check on things even without connection to Prometheus or Grafana. \
+Since MKTXP can print selected metrics directly on the command line, it's easy to check on things even before connecting to Prometheus or Grafana. \
 For example, let's go check on some of my smart home WiFi appliances:
 ```
  ~> mktxp print -en MKT-GT -cc